fourTheorem/workshops/cat-detector/step2-setup/README.md

 http://127.0.0.1:8888/?token=4bf8586b7a2b357b0cca12b9586360bfb5fb77bec99fb88b
 ```

-Naviagte to the `step2-setup` directory and open the notebook `step2.ipynb`.
+Navigate to the `step2-setup` directory and open the notebook `step2.ipynb`.
 Follow the instructions here to check your setup.